Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Application to the Three State Protocol

 Note that our IID key rate analysis assumes that Alice sends single photons, but we use a higher dimension ($x$) for the postselection lift.
 We do this, since we expect the key length obtained from IID decoy analysis along with the postselection lift to be similar.

 \end{enumerate}

-Note that due to Bob's unbalanced basis-choice and the large basis-dependent detection efficiencies, phase-error rate \cite{koashi_simple_2009} and EUR \cite{tomamichel_largely_2017} \emph{cannot} be used.
-As shown in \cref{fig:plots}, imposing the sequential condition results in the protocol not producing any key for over 25 km, and thus the GEAT \cite{metger_generalised_2022} would not be useful in this parameter regime.
+Note that due to Bob's unbalanced basis-choice and the large basis-dependent detection efficiencies, phase-error rate \cite{koashi_simple_2009} and EUR \cite{tomamichel_largely_2017} \emph{cannot} be used (Note that although Ref. \cite{tupkary2024phase} can accommodate small basis efficiency mismatch for active detection setups, their analysis does not apply to the three-state protocol considered here as we use a passive detection setup with large efficiency mismatch induced by the missing detector.).
+As shown in \cref{fig:plots}, imposing the sequential condition results in the protocol not producing any key for over 20 km, and thus the GEAT \cite{metger_generalised_2022} would not be useful in this parameter regime.
 Thus, for realistic QKD protocols, the postselection technique outperforms all other current proof techniques.